jegson-del/webhook/README.md

 e.g "Hello `{name}`, thank you for submitting your details."

-The form should also allow the user to upload a picture, which will be stored in the database or CSV file.
+The form should also allow the user to upload a picture, which will be stored in the database.

-We should also be able to view a list of all the users that have been added to the database or CSV file.
+We should also be able to view a list of all the users that have been added to the database.

 ## Requirements

-- The form should be built using PHP and one of the following: React, Vue or Laravel Livewire.
+- The form should be built using Laravel Blade, feel free to use a front-end framework of your choice too however this isn't a requirement.
-- The form should be secure and the data should be validated.
+- The form should be secure and the data should be validated, including error messages.
-- The form should allow the user to upload a picture.
+- The form should allow the user to upload a profile picture.
-- The form should be able to be submitted to a database or CSV file.
+- The form should be able to be submitted and stored to a database.
-- The form should send a notification email after the form is submitted.
 - The form should integrate with an API endpoint to store the data (Credentials will be provided).
 - The form should redirect the user to a confirmation page after the form is submitted.
 - The form should display a message to the user on the confirmation page.
-- The form should allow us to view a list of all the users that have been added to the database or CSV file.
+- The form should allow us to view a list of all the users that have been added to the database.
-- You should use relevant and appropriate tests to ensure the form works as expected.
-- All functionality should have relevant comments and error handling.
 - The form should be responsive and accessible.
 - You should utilise TailwindCSS for styling.

+Feel free to add your own personal touch to the test also.

 We expect the following fields to be included in the form: